 When I started preparation, I tried to get a direction on how to move…Though I read even before I started preparation; they were more of general reading type and helped more to enrich my knowledge.
 When I took exams seriously, First thing was to understand the syllabus and type of questions asked and compared with my then position…This helped to formulate a strategy…

-UPSC doesn’t expect rote learning; instead the exam demands clear understanding of concepts, and their application to different issues.
+UPSC doesn’t expect rote learning; instead, the exam demands a clear understanding of concepts and their application to different issues.
 So I started with basic books that make me understand different concepts in a simple manner (Eg- NCERT).
-Similarly keeping in touch with current developments is very important, where reading newspaper and magazines helps a lot.
+Similarly keeping in touch with current developments is very important, where reading newspaper and magazines help a lot.

 Barring the syllabus, I believe that there is little difference between Prelims and Mains preparation.
 However, both demand different skill-set.
-I practiced model question papers for both the exams.
+I practised model question papers for both the exams.

 Facing interview is more a question of confidence and for this the support from friends who attended interview with me helped.
 Moreover model interviews by eminent persons were facilitated by the institutes, which are also greatly helpful.

 ClearIAS.com: How long (Years/Months) have you been preparing, before you gave this attempt?
 Also, on an average how many hours did you put on a daily basis?
 How did you manage time?